-Show & Tell Birthdays Monthly calendars will come home in your child's binder.
+Show & Tell Birthdays Monthly calendars will come home in your child's folder.
 One item (that fits in your child's backpack) may be brought in.
 We cannot be responsible for items that are lost or mistakenly taken.
 Expensive and/or irreplaceable items may not be sent in.
 Students may bring in a special snack (cupcakes, brownies, rice krispie treats, etc.) All snacks must be store-bought and include an ingredient list due to allergies.
 Cakes are not allowed.
 Summer birthdays are celebrated in May or June.
-Students may also bring in "Show &amp; Tell" on their birthday.
-22 students per class
+Students may also bring in "Show & Tell" on their birthday.
+Up to 22 students per class Students celebrate with their class only - please no visitors.

-- ★ Please note that if there are not 22 school days in a month your child might not have his/her show and tell day until the following month. - $\star$ We can only share birthday treats if there are enough for all 22 students. - ★ Birthday invitations may be passed out if ALL students are included.
+- ★ Please note that if there are not 22 school days in a month your child might not have his/her show and tell day until the following month. - ★ We can only share birthday treats if there are enough for all students. - ★ Birthday invitations may be passed out if ALL students are included.